charlescodigos/Causes-of-Deaths/README.md

 The code repository is organized into a sequence of steps that:

 -	Download cause-specific mortality data from the Brazilian Ministry of Health's Mortality Information System (SIM);
-- Process the raw data and calculate mortality rates using IBGE population estimates and death counts;
+- Process the raw data and calculate mortality rates using IBGE population estimates and life tables;
 - Perform life expectancy decomposition from Horiuchi, Wilmoth and Pletcher (2008) in R package DemoDecomp by Riffe (2024);
 - Create table and figures.